 The government covers healthcare, so they are not dependent on employer benefits the way workers in Western countries often are.

-I remember helping my mother sew buttons onto dresses, paint miniature plastic toy animals, and even bake CNY cookies to sell after school for a few dollars a day back in the 1970s.
+I remember helping my mother sew buttons onto dresses, paint miniature plastic toy animals, and even bake CNY cookies to sell.
+We would do this after school for a few dollars a day back in the 1970s.
 Slavery?
 No, just extra money to feed a family of 8.

 Most Australians, including my friends at lunch, have never seen how small-scale production works in Asia.
-And when you don’t understand something, you fill the gap with the darkest possible assumption.
+And when you don’t understand something, you fill the gap with dark assumptions.

 When the Same Thing Happens in Australia, We Call It Something Else